DiddiLeija/text_formatter/SECURITY.md

 Those versions with a :white_check_mark: are supported, maybe they are stable or being developed right now.
 Those with a :warning: are still being stable, but will be deprecated or even yanked in the future.
-And those with an :x: will no longer be supported or hasn't been released yet.
+And those with an :x: are no longer supported or hasn't been released yet.

 | Version | Supported          | Status          |
 | ------- | ------------------ | --------------- |